Richard Verschoor: 2024

-Verschoor returned to Trident as he competes in his fourth Formula 2 season in 2024, partnering Roman Staněk.
-After an uneventful start to the season in Bahrain, but he overcame Paul Aron in the Jeddah sprint race to win the race.
-However, he would be disqualified from the race due to an incorrect throttle pedal progressivity map, making it the second time in Formula 2 that he had been stripped from a win.
-He finished the feature race in eighth.
-In Melbourne, he qualified third.
-Having retired in the sprint race due to a spin, he secured a solid P6 in the feature race.
-A solid weekend followed in Imola as he managed seventh and tenth places, scoring points in both places.
+Verschoor returned to Trident for his fourth season in the 2024 FIA Formula 2 Championship in 2024, partnering Roman Staněk.
+After an uneventful opening round in Bahrain, he crossed the line first in the Jeddah sprint race after overtaking Paul Aron for the lead.
+However, he was later disqualified due to an incorrect throttle pedal progressivity map, marking the second time he had lost a Formula 2 victory for a technical infringement.
+He placed eighth in the feature race.
+In Melbourne, Verschoor qualified third, but after retiring from the sprint race following a spin, he finished sixth in the feature.
+He scored points in both races in Imola with seventh and tenth-place finishes respectively.

-Verschoor secured his first F2 pole in Monaco, despite stating that it was not a "perfect car".
-However, he was void of luck during the feature race as his car started to fail mid-race and he slowly slipped down the order, before retiring on lap 31.
-This was followed by three successive rounds where Verschoor failed to score points.
-He qualified on reverse pole in Hungary, and managed his tyres well on the hard tyres to claim victory once again.
-Once again however, he was stripped from the win due to an illegal plank.
-Despite that, he bounced back with third place in the feature race with a comeback towards the end, surpassing Gabriel Bortoleto on the last lap for the podium.
-In Spa-Francorchamps, Verschoor got another podium with third place during a sprint race cut short by treacherous rain.
-He secured fifth during the feature race.
+Verschoor secured his maiden Formula 2 pole position in Monaco, despite describing his car as "not perfect".
+However, a technical issue at the halfway mark of the feature race caused him to fall down the order before retiring on lap 31.
+He then endured three consecutive non-scoring rounds.
+In Hungary, Verschoor started the sprint from reverse pole and controlled the race to take victory after managing his tyres effectively on the hard compound.
+However, he was later stripped of the win due to an illegal plank assembly.
+He responded by charging to third place in the feature race, overtaking Gabriel Bortoleto on the final lap for the podium.
+In Spa-Francorchamps, he added another podium with third place in a rain-shortened sprint race, before finishing fifth in the feature.